floragunncom/search-guard-docs/_content/_docs_installation/sg200_upgrade.md

 The upgrade procedure should first be carried out in the test environment, which is a copy of the production cluster.
 Once this test is accomplished successfully, you can upgrade the production environment.

 1. Backup.\
-   Preparing a backup is a very important step due to Elasticsearch's inability to downgrade the cluster node.
+   Preparing a backup is crucial due to Elasticsearch's inability to downgrade the cluster node.
 Therefore, if the upgrade procedure is not accomplished, you will need backups to restore the cluster to its previous version.
 Please use the following [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshots-take-snapshot.html) to create the cluster backup.
-It is also worth testing if the created backup can be restored.
+Additionally, the system administrator should follow [Search Guard backup and restore guidance](search-guard-index-maintenance#backup-and-restore) to perform the backup of the Search Guard configuration.
+It is also worth testing if the created backups can be restored.

 2. Upgrade Search Guard to version 1.4.0 or 1.6.0 and Elasticseare to version 8.7.1\
 The current step is associated with the usual Search Guard upgrade procedure conveyed by the following [documentation](./installation_upgrading.md).